Panoramic photography

 Panoramic photography is a technique of photography, using specialized equipment or software, that captures images with horizontally elongated fields of view.
 It is sometimes known as wide format photography.
 The term has also been applied to a photograph that is cropped to a relatively wide aspect ratio, like the familiar letterbox format in wide-screen video.
+When displayed interactively, it is known as an interactive panorama.

 While there is no formal division between "wide-angle" and "panoramic" photography, "wide-angle" normally refers to a type of lens, but using this lens type does not necessarily make an image a panorama.
 An image made with an ultra wide-angle fisheye lens covering the normal film frame of 1:1.33 is not automatically considered to be a panorama.
 An image showing a field of view approximating, or greater than, that of the human eye – about 160° by 75° – may be termed panoramic.
 This generally means it has an aspect ratio of 2:1 or larger, the image being at least twice as wide as it is high.
 The resulting images take the form of a wide strip.
 Some panoramic images have aspect ratios of 4:1 and sometimes 10:1, covering fields of view of up to 360 degrees.
 Both the aspect ratio and coverage of field are important factors in defining a true panoramic image.

 Photo-finishers and manufacturers of Advanced Photo System (APS) cameras use the word "panoramic" to define any print format with a wide aspect ratio, not necessarily photos that encompass a large field of view.